 - Johnson JN, Ackerman MJ.
 Return to play?
 Athletes with congenital long QT syndrome.
 Br J Sports Med 2013;471:28-33.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Magnetic Resonance Imaging, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Sports and Exercise Cardiology, Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Magnetic Resonance Imaging, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology, Sports and Exercise and Imaging

 Keywords: Anxiety, Athletes, Cardiomyopathies, Channelopathies, Chronic Disease, Cicatrix, Counseling, Defibrillators, Implantable, Electrocardiography, Follow-Up Studies, Grief, Heart Rate, Heart Septal Defects, Atrial, Long QT Syndrome, Magnetic Resonance Imaging, Mental Health, Mentors, Motor Activity, Patient Care Team, Personal Satisfaction, Primary Health Care, Recreation, Risk Factors, Social Support, Sports, Sports Medicine